-All runners must check in and receive their wristband.
+All runners must check in and obtain a wristband race morning.
 Even if you already have your bib number.
 If you start the race without wearing your wristband that means we do not know you are here and you be listed as a DNS.

 If for some reason you can not continue the race, please report to the nearest aid station captain.
 They will remove your wristband and have the radio operators notify race management.
 Do not leave the race without letting a race official know.

-There are a total of 4 Aid Stations including the start/finish for the 50 Miler.
+There are a total of 4 Aid Stations per loop, including the start/finish.
 Drop Bags will be permitted at all aid stations.

 When you arrive at and leave an Aid Station make sure you check in and check out so we can keep track of your location on the course.
 Shout out your number upon arrival and departure from all aid stations.

 This is NOT a road race where aid stations are 2 miles apart.
 The Melendrez Pass aid station is 9 mostly uphill miles from Kentucky Camp close to the high point of the course.
 The desert sun, wind, and dry air will quickly suck the moisture right out of you.
 Make sure you consume enough fluids and fuel to get through all of this race.

 Overall cut-off for completing the 25M race is 1:00 PM.